gsavastano/Dead-Simple-Sitemap-Generator/README.md

     $crawler = new \gsavastano\Dssg\Dssg;
     $crawler->startCrawl();

+it will create a sitemap.xml (or whatever name you prefer)

 ## Setup

 There are two ways to set up the crawler:

-* changing the variables in src/sitemap.ini
+* change variables in src/sitemap.ini
-* by passing the parameters directly on the command line - use php example/crawl.php -h for help
+* use the command line - use php example/crawl.php -h for help

 ## System Requirements